felpsisonfire/face-recognition/README.md

 # faceDIANE
 A face DetectIon ANd idEntification comand line using OpenCV

-# Features
+# TODO:
-Detect faces and recognize if is a familiar face or not.
+* Refactor code
+* Setup some functionalities
+* Identifie and label faces
+* Identifie and label multiple faces
+* Use deep learning

 # Dependencies
 * Python3